Chapli kebab

-Chapli kabab is served in thousands of kebab shops in Pakistan and Afghanistan.
+Chapli kabab is served in kebab shops in Pakistan, Afghanistan and Muslim-dominated regions of India.
 Such eateries have rapidly expanded in other cities as well.
 Today, the chapli kebab is featured on the menu of Afghan and Pakistani restaurants across the world.
 Chapli kababs can be served and eaten hot with naan or as a bun kebab.

-Origins of name
+Etymology

-The name chapli is said to be derived from the Pashto word chaprikh/chapdikh/chapleet, meaning "flat" – alluding to the kebab's light, round and flattened texture.
-Another theory is that the name is derived from chappal, the local word for sandals – implying the average shape and size of a kebab, which resembles that of a front part of the chappal sole.
-Locals mostly agree with the first theory of chapli being a short version of chapleet (also known as chapdikh).
+The name chapli may be derived from the Pashto word chaprikh/chapdikh/chapleet, meaning "flat" – alluding to the kebab's light, round and flattened texture.
+Alternatively, the name may be derived from chappal, the Urdu/Hindustani word for sandals – relating the average shape and size of a kebab to that of a chappal sole.

+The tradition of eating grilled meat, skewered on sticks, has existed in the Indian subcontinent since at least the Indus Valley Civilization.
+The 12th-century Sanskrit text Manasollasa documents a recipe which is similar to the one used to prepare the chapli kebab.

 Ingredients and preparation

 The chapli kebab is prepared with raw, marinated mince and the meat can be either beef or lamb/mutton.
 The main ingredients include wheat flour, various herbs and spices such as chili powder, coriander leaves, followed by smaller quantities of onions, tomatoes, eggs, ginger, coriander or cumin seeds, green chillies, corn starch, salt and pepper, baking powder and citric juice, like that of lime or lemon.

 The kebabs can be fried shallow or deep in vegetable cooking oil over medium heat.
 The traditional chapli kebab is prepared by frying the kebabs in lamb fat or cow fat over wood-fired stoves to lend an organic flavour.
 This approach is avoided by some gastronomists, citing health-conscious reasons.